bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SurfaceGallingArea_1iJuaHmcrBLxVSLz7TLiKj/Documentation.md

-The galling area of the object surface in [mm2]
+The galling area of the object surface.